millerms/CranburyChiropractic/_pages/services.md

       <li>Typically a short series (e.g., 3–6 sessions), intensity adjusted to comfort.</li>
       <li>Pairs well with an active plan so gains last.</li>
     </ul>
+    <em>See this if:</em> a tendon or fascia problem isn’t responding to rest/exercise and you want to try a non‑invasive option.
   </li>
   <li class="reveal reveal--up">
     <a href="{{ '/services/diversified-technique/' | relative_url }}"><strong>Diversified Technique</strong></a><br>